What is Pumping Station One?

 Pumping Station: One, NFP, an Illinois non-profit organization, is organized exclusively for charitable, educational, and scientific purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding section of any future United States Internal Revenue law).
-Pumping Station: One, NFP is not currently a 501(c)(3).
+Pumping Station: One, NFP is a 501(c)(3).

 For more information, see our Bylaws

 Do I need to be a member to participate?

 We have many events such as parties and workshops that may be open to non-members.
 We also have a guest policy, which allows members to occasionally bring in a guest.
 Guests are not allowed to use any of our equipment.

 The best way to learn more about PS:1 is to attend an orientation on the fourth Sunday of each month from 4-6pm.
 See the events page for details.
 Additional orientation events may sometimes be scheduled.

 Can my minor child/teenager attend PS:One public events?

 Generally, yes, though some events and activities may have a minimum age limit.
 To attend PS:One events and functions at our workspace, anyone under 18 must be accompanied by their parent or legal guardian.
 It is up to the host of an event to decide who is permitted to attend.